 How your Facebook page could cost you more to insure a car

 Is this how Aviva imagined its customer?Want the best deal on car insurance?
-Then be careful what you post on your Facebook page, write Ben Laurance and Jenny Little.
+Well usually, you’d look for car insurance not on comparison sites to find the cheapest quote that is currently on the market, but in this day and age, you also have to be careful about what you post on your Facebook page, write Ben Laurance and Jenny Little.
 The time is fast approaching when insurers will harvest information from Facebook, Twitter and other social media to help assess how much of a risk you are.

 No insurance company has yet acknowledged using the practice, but a key figure in a European reinsurer admitted some were experimenting to see how accurately it might forecast the chances of an individual making a claim.